-What Is the Average Divorce Timeline in PA?
+What Is The Average Divorce Timeline In Pittsburgh and Allegheny County?

 Making the decision to end your marriage is never easy, but when you know that your marriage has dissolved, you do have the option of having a divorce so that you can move on with your life.